BardoQi/Sight/README.md

-### Troubleshortings
+### Troubleshootings

 * You can not use "where" to filter the array.
 * You need to learn the format of the array paramaters.
-* There is no any features for transform from view or api layer to data layer.
+* There is no any features for transform from view or API layer to data layer.
 * Not support nested join.
-* Only suppore equal relation.
+* Only support equal relation.
 * Others will be found by you.

 ### Road Mapping